covert-labs/covert-labs.github.io/_posts/2020-01-20-hetrogeneus-information-networks-and-applications-to-cyber-security.md

 Over the past few months I have been researching Hetrogeneus Information Networks (HIN) and Cyber security use cases.
 I first encountered HIN's after discovering this paper: ["Gotcha: Sly Malware!- Scorpion A Metagraph2vec Based Malware Detection System"](/research-papers/hetrogeneus-information-networks/Gotcha - Sly Malware!- Scorpion A Metagraph2vec Based Malware Detection System.pdf) through a Google Scholar Alert I had setup for ["Guilt by Association: Large Scale Malware Detection by Mining File-relation Graphs"](/research-papers/hetrogeneus-information-networks/Guilt by Association - Large Scale Malware Detection by Mining File-relation Graphs.pdf).
 If you're interested in how I setup my Google Alerts to stay abreast of the latest security data science research, see this: [Security Data Science Learning Resources](https://medium.com/@jason_trost/security-data-science-learning-resources-8f7586995040).

-Hetrogeneus Information Networks are a relatively simple way of modelling a dataset as a graph made of nodes and edges where 1) all nodes and edges have defined types, and 2) types of nodes > 1 or types of edges > 1 (hence "Heterogeneus").
+Hetrogeneus Information Networks are a relatively simple way of modelling one or more datasets as a graph consisting of nodes and edges where 1) all nodes and edges have defined types, and 2) types of nodes > 1 or types of edges > 1 (hence "Heterogeneus").
 The set of node and edge types represents the schema of the network.
-This differs from homogeneuos networks where the nodes and edges are all the same type (e.g. Facebook Social Network, Website hyperlinks).
+This differs from homogeneuos networks where the nodes and edges are all the same type (e.g. Facebook Social Network Graph, World Wide Web, etc.).
 HINs provide a very rich abstraction for modelling complex datasets.

-Below is an example schema taken from the [HinDom paper](/research-papers/hetrogeneus-information-networks/HinDom- A Robust Malicious Domain Detection System based on Heterogeneous Information Network with Transductive Classification.pdf).
+Below, I will walk through important HIN concepts using the [HinDom paper](/research-papers/hetrogeneus-information-networks/HinDom- A Robust Malicious Domain Detection System based on Heterogeneous Information Network with Transductive Classification.pdf) as an example.
+HinDom uses DNS relationship data from passive DNS, DNS query logs, and DNS response logs to build a malicious domain classifier using HIN.
+They use Alexa Top 1K list, Malwaredomains.com, Malwaredomainlist.com, DGArchive, Google Safe Browsing, and VirusTotal for deriving labels.
+Below is an example HIN schema taken from this paper.

 ![HinDom Schema](/images/hin/hindom-schema-2.png)